-КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2020/21 FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 Municipalities in the District GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 94.
-Number of triannual Chief Audit Executive Forum Meetings attended by 30 June 3 3 3 3 3 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 95.
-One year audit plans approved by Audit and Performance Committee by 30 June 30-Jun 30-Jun 30-Jun 30-Jun 30-Jun GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 96.
-Three year rolling plans approved by Audit and Performance Committee by 30 June 30-Jun 30-Jun 30-Jun 30-Jun 30-Jun GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 97.
-Number of quarterly Audit Committee meetings held by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 98.
+КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 FY 2025/26 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 102.
+Annual Internal Audit Charter approved by Audit and Performance Committee by 30 June 30-Jun 30-Jun 30-Jun 30-Jun 30-Jun GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 103.
+One year audit plans approved by Audit and Performance Committee by 30 June 30-Jun 30-Jun 30-Jun 30-Jun 30-Jun GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 104.
+Three year rolling plans approved by Audit and Performance Committee by 30 June 30-Jun 30-Jun 30-Jun 30-Jun 30-Jun GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 105.
+Number of quarterly Audit Committee meetings held by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 106.
 Annual Council Approved Audit and Performance Committee Charter by 30 June 30-Jun 30-Jun 30-Jun 30-Jun 30-Jun

-КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2020/21 FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 99.
-Annual Internal Audit Awareness Campaign held by 31 May 31-May 31-May 31-May 31-May 31-May GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote good intergovernmental-relation in the District 100.
-Number of quarterly Mayor's Forum meetings held by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote good intergovernmental-relation in the District 101.
-Number of bi-annual Speaker's Forum meetings held by 30 June 2 2 2 2 2 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote good intergovernmental-relation in the District 102.
-Number of bi-annual Traditional Leaders' Forum meetings held by 30 June 2 2 2 2 2 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To improve public participation 103.
-Number of quarterly District Communications Forum meetings held by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To improve public participation 104.
-Number of quarterly external newsletters published by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To improve public participation 105.
-Number of quarterly internal newsletters published on the intranet by 30 June 4 4 4 4 4
+КРА IDP Programme (IDP PRIORITY AREA) Strategic Objective KPI Number КРІ FY 2021/22 FY 2022/23 FY 2023/24 FY 2024/25 FY 2025/26 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote achievement of a clean annual audit outcome for all the Municipalities in the District 107.
+Annual Internal Audit Awareness Campaign held by 31 May 31-May 31-May 31-May 31-May 31-May GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote good intergovernmental-relation in the District 108.
+Number of quarterly Mayor's Forum meetings held by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote good intergovernmental-relation in the District 109.
+Number of bi-annual Speaker's Forum meetings held by 30 June 2 2 2 2 2 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To promote good intergovernmental-relation in the District 110.
+Number of bi-annual Traditional Leaders' Forum meetings held by 30 June 2 2 2 2 2 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To improve public participation 111.
+Number of quarterly District Communications Forum meetings held by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To improve public participation 112.
+Number of quarterly external newsletters published by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development Orientated Municipality To improve public participation 113.
+Number of quarterly internal newsletters published on the intranet by 30 June 4 4 4 4 4 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Sustainable Development To improve public participation 114.
+Stakeholder register annually updated by 31 July 31-Jul 31-Jul 31-Jul 31-Jul 31-Jul